labordynamicsinstitute/ldilab-manual/94-01-how-to-use-openICPSR-backend.md

 :::{tab-item} Downloading using a script

 The most convenient way to download the information is to use the LDI-specific script `tools/download_openicpsr-private.py` (be sure to have [set up your environment first](setup-bash)).
+There are also scripts for other repositories that may work (type `ls tools/download*` to get a list of the most current ones).

 **Short version of call to script**